cmunch1/nba-prediction/README.md

  - multiple games are played every day during the season so I can see how my model performs on a daily basis
  - picking a game winner is simple and easy for a casual audience to understand
  - there is a lot of data available
- - it can be used to make money (via betting strategies)
+ - it can be used to make money (via betting strategies).
+I have always been interested in making money.

 I am actually not really a big fan of the NBA but have watched a few games and have basic knowledge.
-I love to learn new things and figure stuff out, so this projects does show how I can adapt to new domains and learn new things quickly.
-In addition, prior to this project I had never even heard of some of the technologies I employed.
+I have never done any sports betting either, but I do love to learn new things and figure stuff out, so this projects does demonstrate how I can adapt to new domains and learn new things quickly.
+I have always loved exploration and discovery.

 ## Problem: Increase the profitability of betting on NBA games